raul23/vocab-augmentor/README.md

    - `--aaw`: Audio pronounciations will be generated for each segmented word from the source text

 3. The script will create an `audio/` directory (if it doesn't already exist) and save the audio files there.
-The CSV file will include clickable links to these audio files.
+The CSV and HTML files will include clickable links to these audio files.

 ![Terminal output when running the script vocab](./docs/images/terminal_output_sol_y_cielo.png)